shekhargulati/52-technologies-in-2016/29-go-unit-testing/README.md

 }
 ```

 When you will run the go test command now with `-v` option you will see a much better test output.
 Please note you have to run tests in verbose mode to see the log messages.
-If you remote `-v` option, your tests will not print log statements.
+If you remove `-v` option, your tests will not print log statements.

 ```bash
 $ go test -v -run TestThreeEqualNumbers